 A Diversity Fund grant is not a cash award.
 Moneys are dispensed through personal services contracts or invoices for specific authorized services, or through reimbursement for appropriately documented authorized expenses.

-Diversity Fund grants are not cash awards.
-They are grants that give the recipient the authority to use state funds.
-So, the ethics, rules, and restrictions on uses of state funds apply.
+Diversity Fund grants give the recipient the authority to use state funds.
+So, the ethics rules and restrictions on uses of state funds apply.

-Diversity Fund grants cannot be used for gifts; for food; for items for your personal use; to raise funds for private groups (like non-profit organizations); on projects for which students receive academic credit; etc.
+Diversity Fund grants cannot be used for gifts; for food; for items for your personal use or personal gain; to raise funds for private groups (like non-profit organizations); on projects for which students receive academic credit.

 The mini-grant is an option for those who need a grant of $200 or less.
-The application is short and can be submitted anytime.
+The application is short and can be submitted anytime before May 2, 2016.
 The application is reviewed and a decision is made within 7 days of receipt of the application

 How do I apply for a Diversity Fund grant?

 For requests of $200 or less, use the simpler, faster mini-grant application.
 The deadline for mini-grant applications is May 2, 2016.